Is your job affecting your mental health?

 Have you experienced a toxic work environment?
 Are you experiencing burnout?
 Has your job affected your mental health?
 Are you finding yourself self-medicating with alcohol or drugs?

-Here at our addiction treatment centre in Ibiza, we can help.
+Here at our luxury residential mental health rehab centre in Ibiza we can help.
 We treat clients with a variety of mental health conditions, including burnout, addiction, alcoholism, depression, and anxiety.